testpress/developer.testpress.in/source/includes/_attempts.md

 Parameter | Description
 --------- | -----------
-id | The unique id of the attempt which analytics need to retrieve
+id | The unique id of the attempt for which analytics should be retrieved